top of page

 Conclusion

-• In early arthritis, stairs can be used with proper technique
+• In early arthritis, stairs can be used with proper technique.

-• In moderate arthritis, use should be limited
+• In moderate arthritis, use should be limited.

-• In advanced arthritis, stairs may worsen symptoms
+• In advanced arthritis, stairs may worsen symptoms.

 The key is to match activity level with the stage of the disease.
+Patients should seek proper evaluation to receive individualized guidance.

 About the Author